Dental Implants Lifespan…and Key Maintenance Tips

 Essential Maintenance Tips for Dental Implants

-• Use mouthwash, brush twice a day, and floss regularly.
+• Use mouthwash regularly, brush twice daily, and floss daily.

 • Regular dental checkups: Make appointments every six months for professional cleanings and examinations.